How to write to a file in Python

 print("Numbers:", 1, 2, 3, sep=", ", file=file)--OUTPUT--No visible output - creates output.txt with formatted content

-print()parameters, likesep, to easily format your output, such as separating items with commas.
+print()parameters, likesep, to format the output, such as adding commas between numbers.

 Modern file handling with the pathlib module